sayo-hs/eff-research/README.md

-# safe-eff
+# eff-research
-Experimental, type-safe algebraic effects
+A playground for exploring algebraic effect techniques.